Luminous418/LumiROM/README.md

 #### 3. Set Your Device Model:
 Update your device model in the STOCK_DEVICE_MODEL option.
 - If your model is available in /LumiROM/Devices folder of this repository, the tool will work for your device.
-- If your model is not present, it will not work
+- If your model is not present, it will not work.

+> I recommend for forks, to use the Specific Device workflow instead of the All Devices workflow if you building it via GitHub Actions.

 #### 4. Kernel BPF Version Option:
 Set this option to True if your kernel BPF version is 5.4 (lower than 5.10).
 - Otherwise, set it to False.

-#### 5. The Output Filesystem:
+#### 5. Output Filesystem:
 My tool can only build images in erofs because:
   - It is recommended if your device partition size is small.
   - Saves storage space.
   - Can add more things as it gets compressed

-Only downside is:
-  - Your kernel must support EROFS.
+> Only downside is: Your kernel must support EROFS.

 But all of the devices I support got EROFS kernel so there isn't a problem

-#### 7. Upload
+#### 6. Upload (only on GH Actions)
 The ROM will be auto uploaded to Hugging Face servers, but you need to create an account and generate a token to be able to upload the file.

+> [!TIP]
+> - Create a Hugging Face account.
-You can do it by going to your Hugging Face account, then to settings and then to Access Tokens.
+> - Go to settings and then to Access Tokens.
 Create a new token with write permissions and copy it.
-After that you need to create a bucket to get files uploaded.<br>
+> - Create a bucket.

-Then, go back to the repository and go to repository settings and add the token as a secret with the name HF_TOKEN.
+> - Go back to the repository and go to repository settings and add the token as a secret with the name HF_TOKEN.

 ### Method 2: Local Build